 master branch in order to get stable binaries.

 the etcd v2 documentation has moved

-etcd is a distributed, consistent key-value store for shared configuration and service discovery, with a focus on being:
+etcd is a distributed reliable key-value store for the most critical data of a distributed system, with a focus on being:

 etcd is written in Go and uses the Raft consensus algorithm to manage a highly-available replicated log.

 etcd is used in production by many companies, and the development team stands behind it in critical deployment scenarios, where etcd is frequently teamed with applications such as Kubernetes, fleet, locksmith, vulcand, Doorman, and many others.
 Reliability is further ensured by rigorous testing.

 See etcdctl for a simple command line client.